QPack: Quantum Approximate Optimization Algorithms as universal benchmark for quantum computers: Towards a standard quantum benchmark

-In Section \ref{sec:lit_rev}, a literature review on quantum benchmarks is presented, addressing concerns on current quantum benchmarks and providing the necessary metrics.
-Near term quantum algorithms will be discussed in Section \ref{sec:Quantum_Alg} and the details on the QAOA algorithms will be examined in Section \ref{sec:details_qaoa}.
-Supplementary QAOA examples are provided in Appendix \ref{sec:applications}.
 QAOA algorithms are implemented in a hybrid classical-quantum computing set-up, where a problem is defined in the classical computer, after which an approximate optimization is performed using QAOA, of which the parameters are optimized using the classical computer.
 Generally, the classical and quantum computer work in an alternating fashion until an optimal configuration is found.
 QAOA has a limited probability of finding the optimal solution, but aims to achieve a equal or higher probability than its classical counterpart with improved performance.
 When the QAOA algorithm is executed, it can be assessed, used and reinitialized from the classical computer.
 To further assess QAOA, the practical concerns will be covered as well.
 This will cover issues such as parameter tuning, but also concerns with current quantum hardware and how to deal with its limitations.
 In current trends, not only are there newer implementations, but also various ways to improve on the original algorithm.
-The shortcomings will be discussed and emerging trends such as QUBO \cite{Marshall_2020}, Quantum Alternating Operator Ansatz \cite{Hadfield_2019} and machine learning \cite{alam2020accelerating, Khairy2019ReinforcementLF,Wauters_2020} to improve upon the shortcomings are discussed.
+The shortcomings will be discussed and emerging trends such as QUBO \cite{Marshall_2020}, Quantum Alternating Operator Ansatz \cite{Hadfield_2019} and machine learning \cite{alam2020accelerating, Khairy2019ReinforcementLF,Wauters_2020} to improve upon the shortcomings are discussed.\\